Skip to main content

 Static items in XAML

-For a small fixed set of options that do not change at runtime, you can define items directly in XAML using ComboBoxItem elements.
-Set SelectedIndex to pre-select an item by position:
+For a small, fixed set of options that do not change at runtime, you can define items directly in XAML using ComboBoxItem.
+This may be an appropriate option for settings menus or input forms, where the dropdown options are already decided early in the design stage.

 <ComboBoxItem Content="Small" />